VetGen - The leader in veterinary genetic disease research and genetic disease detection services for purebred animals

 Coat Length

 While it is not a color trait, the length of a dog's coat is of interest to many.
-It has recently been demonstrated that in many breeds, the gene FGF5 is responsible for whether a dog has a long coat (rough or fluffy), or a short (smooth) coat.
+It has recently been demonstrated that in many breeds, the gene FGF5 is responsible for whether a dog has a long coat (rough, wooly or fluffy), or a short (smooth) coat.
 The test Vetgen offers detects the presence or absence of the recessive allele that results in long coats when present in two copies, and as such allows dogs with short coats that carry a hidden "long coat" allele to be detected.